France knock holders U.S. out of World Cup medal rounds

 The towering Gobert also produced two crucial blocks in the final minute as the Americans lost their momentum and threw away several key possessions.

-The only positive they will take from the tournament is that they have qualified for next year’s Olympics in Tokyo alongside Australia, Argentina, Iran and Nigeria.
+The only positive they will take from the tournament is that they have qualified for next year’s Olympics in Tokyo alongside Australia, Argentina, Spain, France, Iran and Nigeria.

-The tournament’s top two European nations will also advance to the 2020 Games, joining hosts Japan who gained an automatic berth.
+Japan gained an automatic berth as hosts and four other nations will complete the 12-team field after next year’s qualifying tournaments.

+The impressive Australians, who have never won a major medal, lived up to the billing of dark horses after a mature performance gave them a sixth successive win in the tournament.

 Writing by Zoran Milosavljevic; Editing by Christian Radnedge